stevenharderjr/ocd-tools/readme.md

 ### Keep sets of values and allow dynamic adjustments without changing proportions between them.

 For example, my nominal cup of coffee comprises 20g sugar, 200ml coffee, and 150ml half & half.
-Ratioizer gives me an easy way to modify the amount of any ingredient or target a total serving size without changing the flavor.
+Now let's say I want to modify the amount of an ingredient or target a total serving size without changing the flavor.

 ### Problem 1
 If I'm short on half & half, I can use the ratio between the available amount (128 ml) and the nominal amount (150 ml).